mykelalvis/FATESRD/Other/Fate-Condensed-SRD-CC-BY.md

 ### Creating Advantages in a Contest

 During any exchange, your side can try to create advantages before making your overcome roll.
 If you're targeting another participant, they get to defend.
 If someone can interfere, they may oppose it with a defend roll as normal.
-Each participant may attempt to [[create advantage]] in addition to rolling or providing a teamwork bonus (**page XX**).
+Each participant may attempt to [[Create Advantage]] in addition to rolling or providing a teamwork bonus (**page XX**).
 If you fail to create an advantage, you have a choice: either your side forfeits its overcome roll, or you may “succeed at a cost” (preserving your roll or teamwork bonus) by giving the other side a free invoke instead.
 If you at least tie, proceed as normal with your roll or bonus.

 ## Conflicts